russel2512/Net_monitor/README.md

 - Change the MQTT ip adress to the broker.
 - Change IP_ADDRESS if the device is on a different subnet or if 192.168.68.200 conflicts with device on your network.

-**For the program to work correctly a MQTT broker must be available or it will fail.
+**For the program to work correctly, a MQTT broker must be available or it will fail.
 A broker can be deployed on almost any device.
 If you don't have a broker available, you can go through the code and remark out all the MQTT calls.**

 **Video of board/program in operation:**